 - When the aggregate value of the shipment does not exceed $10,000 and the products are imported (1) for the purposes of repair or alteration, prior to reexportation, or (2) after having been either rejected or returned by the foreign purchaser to the United States for credit, free entry may be made under subheading 9801.00.10 on Customs Form 3311 without the Manufacturer’s Certificate/Affidavit.

 There are two additional documents required by CBP when U.S. goods are returned; they include the Foreign Shipper’s Declaration and the Importers Declaration.
 The format for these declarations are found at the Cornell University Law School’s website.

 If you are an exporter who is an “accidental importer,” develop a strategy with your import Customs Broker covering such items as:

 - Record retention,

-- Wording to be included in the import international bill of lading and a statement of value and origin, and
+- Wording to be included in the import international bill of lading, and statement of value and origin (invoice for customs purposes), and

 - Customs broker fees.